Colorado hosts Northern Colorado following Wisne’s 27-point showing - WTOP News

 BOTTOM LINE: Northern Colorado visits Colorado after Brock Wisne scored 27 points in Northern Colorado’s 86-79 loss to the Denver Pioneers.

-The Buffaloes have gone 8-0 in home games.
-Colorado is 8-2 against opponents with a winning record.
+The Buffaloes are 8-0 in home games.
+Colorado ranks eighth in the Big 12 with 23.8 defensive rebounds per game led by Bangot Dak averaging 5.2.

 The Bears are 4-1 on the road.
-Northern Colorado is eighth in the Big Sky giving up 75.8 points while holding opponents to 45.6% shooting.
+Northern Colorado ranks third in the Big Sky with 25.8 defensive rebounds per game led by Ring Nyeri averaging 4.7.

-Colorado averages 6.9 made 3-pointers per game, 1.1 more made shots than the 5.8 per game Northern Colorado gives up.
-Northern Colorado has shot at a 50.7% rate from the field this season, 5.8 percentage points higher than the 44.9% shooting opponents of Colorado have averaged.
+Colorado makes 51.1% of its shots from the field this season, which is 5.5 percentage points higher than Northern Colorado has allowed to its opponents (45.6%).
+Northern Colorado averages 10.2 more points per game (86.9) than Colorado gives up to opponents (76.7).

-TOP PERFORMERS: Isaiah Johnson is scoring 14.8 points per game with 2.5 rebounds and 2.3 assists for the Buffaloes.
-Barrington Hargress is averaging 13.1 points and 1.8 rebounds while shooting 59.8% over the past 10 games.
+TOP PERFORMERS: Isaiah Johnson is averaging 14.8 points for the Buffaloes.
+Barrington Hargress is averaging 13.1 points and 5.2 assists over the last 10 games.

-Zack Bloch is shooting 51.9% from beyond the arc with 3.3 made 3-pointers per game for the Bears, while averaging 13.3 points and 1.6 steals.
-Wisne is shooting 59.3% and averaging 15.9 points over the past 10 games.
+Zack Bloch averages 3.3 made 3-pointers per game for the Bears, scoring 13.3 points while shooting 51.9% from beyond the arc.
+Wisne is shooting 59.3% and averaging 15.9 points over the last 10 games.

 LAST 10 GAMES: Buffaloes: 8-2, averaging 85.0 points, 33.8 rebounds, 17.2 assists, 6.4 steals and 4.2 blocks per game while shooting 51.1% from the field.
 Their opponents have averaged 74.5 points per game.